cutenode/liblice/README.md

 - All packages that use the license
 - Conformance information for that license
-- Total number of occurances of the license
+- Total number of occurrences of the license

 ```js
 const { licenses }  = require('../index')